AnishTiwari5077/task_manager/README.md

 ### Sample Test Output
 ```
-Task Classification
+ PASS  ./classification.test.js
+  classifyTask
-  ✓ should classify scheduling task with high priority
+    √ should classify scheduling tasks correctly (3 ms)
-  ✓ should classify finance task with medium priority
+    √ should classify finance tasks correctly (1 ms)
-  ✓ should classify technical task with low priority
+    √ should classify technical tasks correctly (1 ms)
-  ✓ should classify safety task correctly
+    √ should classify safety tasks correctly (1 ms)
-  ✓ should default to general category
+    √ should default to general category when no keywords match (1 ms)

-Entity Extraction
+    √ should detect high priority from urgent keywords
+    √ should detect medium priority from important keywords
+    √ should default to low priority when no priority keywords found
+    √ should handle empty description (6 ms)
+    √ should handle undefined description
+  extractEntities
+    √ should extract date patterns correctly
+    √ should extract people names after "with", "by", "assign to" (1 ms)
-  ✓ should extract dates from text
+    √ should extract action verbs from text (2 ms)
+    √ should handle alternative date formats (1 ms)
+    √ should return empty arrays when no entities found (2 ms)
+    √ should be case insensitive for date extraction (1 ms)
-  ✓ should extract people names
+    √ should extract multiple people from complex text
-  ✓ should extract action verbs
+    √ should extract all relevant action verbs
+  Integration tests
+    √ should handle complex real-world task classification (1 ms)
+    √ should prioritize first matching category
+    √ should handle mixed priority keywords

+Test Suites: 1 passed, 1 total
-Tests: 8 passed, 8 total
+Tests:       21 passed, 21 total
+Snapshots:   0 total
+Time:        1.132 s
+Ran all test suites.
 ```

 ## 🎨 Screenshots